-This Monday (17), the minister of Ports and Airports, Silvio Costa Filho (Republicans), participated in the launch of the first project aimed at producing sustainable aviation fuel.
+On Monday (17), the Minister of Ports and Airports, Silvio Costa Filho (Republicans), attended the launch of the first project focused on the production of sustainable fuel for aviation.

 The ceremony took place at the Itaipu Technological Park, in Foz do Iguaçu, Paraná.
-The initiative, according to the head of the ministry, aims to promote the decarbonization of the airline sector through clean and renewable fuels.
+The initiative, according to the head of the department, aims to promote the decarbonization of the air sector through clean and renewable fuels.

-The project will receive an investment of 1,8 million euros of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project will receive an investment of 1.8 million euros from the Federal Ministry for Economic Cooperation and Development of Germany (BMZ).

 The Production Unit of Renewable Hydrocarbons, located at the Itaipu Binacional facilities, will produce 6kg/day of bio-syncrude.